By Jamie Gardam

 It took around 4 years of persuasion and a drunken promise with my friend before she moved back home to Australia at a Ward Thomas concert but I finally made it to a little city called Nashville, Tennessee.
 By the time I had got out of my Uber from the airport I was already in love with the place and genuinely could not believe I didn’t make the trip sooner.
 Despite what anyone tells you, what you see on social media or what you think to expect you really don’t appreciate what the place is like until you finally get there.

-I had never been to America let alone to Tennessee before so there are a couple of things that generically take some getting used to.
+I had never been to America apart from the inside of Detroit, New York and Miami airports let alone to Tennessee before so there are a couple of things that generically take some getting used to.
 They drive on the wrong side of the road meaning the passenger’s side is the opposite side of the car (made that mistake at least 3 times) and the whole crossing the road process is both confusing and terrifying.
-Luckily the city is designed on a grid system with a main road through the middle and straight roads going across it at regular intervals which are all numbered avenues with either N or S depending which side of Broadway you are so navigation is not too difficult.
+Luckily the city is designed like most US cities on a grid system with a main road through the middle and straight roads going across it at regular intervals which are all numbered avenues with either N or S depending which side of Broadway you are so navigation is not too difficult.

 The whole dreaded tipping process is not as daunting as most tight fisted Brits expect it to be, giving an extra dollar or two per beer just becomes natural plus the more you look after the servers, the more they look after you.